awsdocs/aws-doc-sdk-examples/ruby/example_code/rds/README.md

 # Amazon RDS code examples for the SDK for Ruby
 ## Overview
-These examples show how to create and manage Amazon Relational Database Service (Amazon RDS) instances and clusters using the SDK for Ruby.
+These examples show how to create and manage Amazon Relational Database Service (Amazon RDS) DB instances and clusters using the SDK for Ruby.

 Amazon RDS is a web service that makes it easier to set up, operate, and scale a relational database in the cloud.